Skull Island (TV series): Production

 In January 2021, the series was announced as part of a partnership between Netflix and Legendary Entertainment.
 Brian Duffield was confirmed to write, executive produce and act as showrunner alongside executive producer Jacob Robinson.
 Powerhouse Animation Studios and Legendary Television were confirmed to handle the production of the series, with Studio Mir providing animation services.

 In interviews regarding the initial development of the series, Robinson explained that the genesis of the series was to create "Goonies on Skull Island".
 Robinson pitched the idea to Duffield, and they conceived the series to focus primarily on the human characters.
 Regarding the decision to tell the story in an animated format, Robinson stated that due to "the intimacy of animation itself" and the reduced budget compared to a live-action series, it would allow them to feature "incredible visuals and epic battles".
 He would go on to praise Duffield's scripts, noting that "I don't think I've ever given fewer notes on a project than on this".
 Series director Willis Bulliner elaborated on the process behind creating the series, stating how they wanted to "create as many new characters as we could" and "borrow as much references as we can from what's available" despite Legendary lacking the rights to use fictional monsters owned by Toho.

 In June 2022, the first teaser image was released by Netflix.
 In May 2023, the voice cast was announced with Nicolas Cantu, Mae Whitman, Darren Barnet, Benjamin Bratt, and Betty Gilpin among the main cast.
 Alongside the announcement, the first teaser trailer was also released, confirming the release date.

 In October 2023, Duffield stated that the scripts for the second season had been completed and that they were waiting to learn if the series would be green-lit for another season by Netflix.
 In March 2025, it was announced that the storyline of Skull Island would continue in the Return to Skull Island comic book miniseries that released in July 2025.
-In October 2025, a sequel comic book miniseries, Escape from Skull Island, will be released in January 2026.
+In October 2025, a sequel comic book miniseries, Escape from Skull Island, was announced and released in January 2026.